Understanding LGBTQ+ Definitions

 transman; transwoman - (noun) an identity label sometimes adopted by female-to-male transgender people or transsexuals to signify that they are men while still affirming their history as assigned female sex at birth.

-(noun) an identity label sometimes adopted by male-to-female transsexuals or transgender people to signify that they are women while still affirming their history as assigned male sex at birth.
+(noun) an identity label sometimes adopted by male-to-female transsexuals or transgender people to signify that they are women while still affirming their history assigned male sex at birth.

 transphobia - (noun) the far of, discrimination against, or hatred of trans* people, the trans* community, or gender ambiguity.
 Transphobia can be seen within the queer community, as well as in general society.